 6️⃣ Free prescriptions - introduced by the SNP government - are saving people with chronic conditions over £100 a year.

-7️⃣ Pay rises for NHS staff have been delivered and we are now lifting the public sector pay cap too.
+7️⃣ We will deliver the highest pay rise for NHS Agenda for Change staff in the UK.
 We are guaranteeing a minimum increase of 3 per cent for staff who earn up to £36,500, meaning that a Band 5 nurse will receive a pay rise of £870 in 2018-19.

 8️⃣ We will invest an extra half a billion pounds into primary care, including GP services and health centres.
 Over this parliament, we will increase spending on primary care services to 11 per cent of the frontline NHS budget.

 9️⃣ Since the SNP came to office the number of people registered with an NHS dentist has almost doubled.
 And 96 per cent of adults from Scotland’s most deprived communities are registered with an NHS dentist.

 🔟 In the last ten years cancer mortality is down 11 per cent.
 And, our new Cancer Strategy, backed up by £100 million in funding, will improve prevention, early diagnosis and treatment of cancer.

 1️⃣1️⃣ Scotland was the first country in the world to implement a national patient safety programme, and hospital safety is improving.
 Figures published show that between January to March 2014 and July to September 2017, hospital mortality has fallen by 10.6 per cent.

 1️⃣2️⃣ Scotland was the first country in the UK to have a mental health waiting times target.
 Spending on mental health services in Scotland will broke the £1 billion mark this year and, we’ve published a new ten-year strategy to transform mental health services too.